Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 She was contacted by the Centers for Disease Control and Prevention and was part of a research study conducted by Bloodworks Northwest.

-LWIT President Morrison is inspired by her students, many of whom will be on the front lines of the pandemic, and its aftermath.
+LWTech President Morrison is inspired by her students, many of whom will be on the front lines of the pandemic, and its aftermath.

 “Those students, who went through a great deal of stress and anxiety,” she said, “the fact that they are still enrolled and focused on service to others, even knowing the risks that health-care providers have gone through.
 It’s just remarkable.”